agorf/jot/README.md

 Copy note file contents to the clipboard.

-Lines starting with `#` are considered comments are are not copied.
+Lines starting with `#` are considered comments and are not copied.
 This can be used to keep note lines private when copying-pasting.

 ### `l` (`list`)